 - Round Corner Punch (optional)

-Once editing is complete, you can print at home or at a local copy shop.
+You can easily print your program fans at home, a copy center or print shop.
 Read our tutorial How To Print Your Wedding Signs And Stationery for more info.
 You’ll want to use a heavy cardstock.
 65 - 100 lb will work well for a program fan.
 Our Paper Selection Tutorial offers some great resources for helping you find and select the right paper.

 For a more rustic look, you can use brown Kraft paper.